tostonar/flatmdb-practice-exercise/README.md

 - `Movie.blockbusters`
   - return an **array** of all movies that made over $50 mil
 - `Movie.box_office_total_by_year`
-  - return an **integer** representing the sum of all the movies' box office earnings in a given year
+  - Given a year, return an **integer** representing the sum of all the movies' box office earnings in a given year

 ---